Chondoist Chongu Party: History

 When the Democratic People's Republic of Korea (DPRK) was constituted in 1948, the Chondoist Chongu Party obtained 16.5 percent of the seats in the Supreme People's Assembly.
 However, the situation for the party soon turned difficult.
 Large sections of the Soviet and North Korean communist leaderships did not trust the party, and saw it as a potential nest for counterrevolutionaries.
 The most troublesome issue was that the North Korean Ch'ŏndogyo continued to have contacts with the leadership of the religious group in South Korean Seoul.
 There, the Ch'ŏndogyo leadership was anti-communist and supported the administration of President Syngman Rhee.
 In January 1948, the Ch'ŏndogyo leadership based in Seoul made a decision that a massive anti-communist demonstration would be held on 1 March in Pyongyang.
-This put the Chondist Chongu Party in the North in a precarious situation.
+This put the Chondoist Chongu Party in the North in a precarious situation.
 Kim Tarhyon refused to follow the orders from Seoul, but others in the party leadership wanted to go ahead with the plans.
 The result was a massive purge of party members throughout North Korea.
 In its aftermath, the anti-communist sections of the movement initiated an underground resistance movement and tried to launch guerrilla warfare.